 Download the toothfairy letter in the color of your choice.
 Print in color on plain white copy paper.
 Cut out the envelope and fold together.
 A glue stick works great to secure it together.

 - Tooth Fairy Envelope Pink

 - Tooth Fairy Certificate Blue

 How much does the tooth fairy pay?

 The most comforting news is that 56% of parents say the Tooth Fairy can be forgetful, neglecting to pick up the tooth on the first night.
 What a relief!
-I have spent years thinking I was the worst Tooth Fairy of all time.
-Our kids actually grew to love the fairy’s forgetfulness, because they were told if the tooth for some reason wasn’t picked up the first night she would leave double the money the next night.
+I have spent years thinking I was the worst Fairy of all time.
+Our kids actually grew to love her forgetfulness, because they were told if the tooth for some reason wasn’t picked up the first night she would leave double the money the next night.